Moying-moe/SuperIo/README.md

 SuperMouse.MoveRelative(50, 50); // Move the mouse down to the right
 ```

-Or, you can call `MoveTo(int x, int y)` to move your mouse to a specific position.
+Or, you can call `MoveTo(int x, int y)` to move your mouse to a specified position.

 ```C#
 SuperMouse.MoveTo(960, 540);